Criminal justice: Courts

-In the U.S., an accused person is entitled to a government-paid defense attorney if he or she is in jeopardy of losing his or her life and/or liberty.
+In the U.S., accused people are entitled to a government-paid defense attorney if the individual is in jeopardy of losing life and/or liberty.
 Those who cannot afford a private attorney may be provided one by the state.
 Historically, however, the right to a defense attorney has not always been universal.
 For example, in Tudor England criminals accused of treason were not permitted to offer arguments in their defense.
-In many jurisdictions, there is no right to an appointed attorney, if the accused is not in jeopardy of losing his or her liberty.
+In many jurisdictions, there is no right to an appointed attorney, if the accused is not in jeopardy of losing their liberty.

 The final determination of guilt or innocence is typically made by a third party, who is supposed to be disinterested.
 This function may be performed by a judge, a panel of judges, or a jury panel composed of unbiased citizens.
 This process varies depending on the laws of the specific jurisdiction.
 In some places the panel (be it judges or a jury) is required to issue a unanimous decision, while in others only a majority vote is required.
 In America, this process depends on the state, level of court, and even agreements between the prosecuting and defending parties.
 Some nations do not use juries at all, or rely on theological or military authorities to issue verdicts.

 Some cases can be disposed of without the need for a trial.
 In fact, the vast majority are.
-If the accused confesses his or her guilt, a shorter process may be employed and a judgment may be rendered more quickly.
+If the accused confesses their guilt, a shorter process may be employed and a judgment may be rendered more quickly.
 Some nations, such as America, allow plea bargaining in which the accused pleads guilty, nolo contendere or not guilty, and may accept a diversion program or reduced punishment, where the prosecution's case is weak or in exchange for the cooperation of the accused against other people.
 This reduced sentence is sometimes a reward for sparing the state the expense of a formal trial.
 Many nations do not permit the use of plea bargaining, believing that it coerces innocent people to plead guilty in an attempt to avoid a harsh punishment.
 The courts nowadays are seeking alternative measures as opposed to throwing someone into prison right away.